shivamag00/SnakeGame/README.md

 3. Creating the food for the snake.
 4. The snake should elongate on eating the food.

-Subsequesnt steps, we will think.
+Subsequesnt versions, we will think.

 Happy Developing :)